-- You may bring multivitamins and no more than 2 herbal or nutritional supplements, however Protein powder is not allowed.
+- You may bring multivitamins and no more than two herbal or nutritional supplements, however protein powder or creatine is not allowed.
 All supplements must be unopened and sealed.
 Open containers will be confiscated.

 - You must have a credit card or debit card available upon admission to pay for medication refills, prescription co-pays or any new medications that may be ordered by the physician.